 Some hospitals do only the DNA test and not the screening test.

-If you inherited 1 Factor V Leiden gene from one parent, you have the heterozygous type of Factor V Leiden.
+If you inherited one factor V Leiden gene from one parent, you have the heterozygous type.

-- You have 1 Factor V Leiden gene from one parent and 1 normal Factor V gene from your other parent.
+- You have one factor V Leiden gene from one parent and 1 normal factor V gene from your other parent.

 - This happens in about 5 out of 100 people of Caucasian decent.

-If you inherited 2 Factor V Leiden genes, you have the homozygous type of Factor V Leiden.
+If you inherited two factor V Leiden genes, you have the homozygous type.

 - This happens in less than 1 out of 100 people.

 Factor V Leiden is an inherited disorder.
-Your brothers and sisters may have inherited the mutated gene for Factor V Leiden, just like you did.
+Your brothers and sisters may have inherited the mutated gene, just like you did.